 - When are Industry-Sponsored Trials a Good Match for Community Doctors? - When community physicians are paid for enrolling patients into a clinical trial, the lines between physician and researcher can become blurred.

 - Physician Work Stoppages and Political Demonstrations: Economic Self-Interest or Patient Advocacy?
 Where is the Line? - Should a physician group shut down their practice for a day to attend a tort reform demonstration?

 - The HMO Physician's Duty to Cut Costs - A physician has a duty to providing the best treatment for his patient, but does a similar duty apply to providing treatment at the most reasonable cost?
-(Link to JSTOR Article availible with SLU access)
+(Link to JSTOR Article available with SLU access)

 Stanford University Ethics Case Studies

 Selected cases in medical business ethics are listed below.
-For a list of all cases and associated pdfs, go to their website.
+For a list of all cases and associated PDFs, go to their website.

 - Conflicting Allegiance - As a consultant for two different companies in addition to being a University employee, questions are raised about gifts, proper compensation and conflicts of commitment.

 - Invitation to Dinner - When you are given an offer to attend a pharmaceutical company sponsored dinner, you weigh the choice between attending and not attending.

 - Patient Recruitment - Your supervisor is in need of patients for an important clinical trial, and pushes you to recruit more patients from the clinic, however you have some doubts about your supervisor's involvement with the study sponsor.

 - The Clinical Specialist - An company-provided clinical specialist is often present in the operating room helping with implementation of a new device, however you wonder if her influence over the medical center's purchase decisions is appropriate.